 The CFPB has also adopted a procedure for providing notice to individuals and firms under investigation of potential enforcement action that is patterned after the SEC's "Wells notice" process and similar processes at other federal agencies.
-In a November 2011 bulletin, the Bureau announced that before its staff recommends enforcement action against anyone it regulates, the Office of Enforcement may give the subject of such recommendation notice of the nature of the subject's potential violations.
-The staff may also provide the recipient of the notice with the opportunity to submit a written statement in response.
-As in SEC matters, the staff has the discretion to decide whether to issue these notices and generally will not do so in the case of ongoing frauds or in instances when the Office of Enforcement needs to act quickly.
+In a November 2011 bulletin, the bureau announced that before its staff recommends enforcement action against anyone it regulates, the Office of Enforcement may give the subject of such recommendation notice of the nature of the subject's potential violations.
+The staff may also give the recipient of the notice the opportunity to submit a written response.
+As in SEC matters, the staff has the discretion to decide whether to issue these notices and generally will not do so in case of ongoing fraud or in instances in which the Office of Enforcement needs to act quickly.